-Because of the close relationship between upper back teeth and the sinus, a communication between the sinus and mouth can result from surgery.
-That complication has occurred in your case, and will take some time to heal.
+Because of the close relationship between upper back teeth and the sinus, communication between the sinus and mouth can result from surgery.
+That complication has occurred in your case and will take some time to heal.
 Certain precautions will assist healing and we ask that you faithfully follow these instructions:

 - Take prescriptions as directed.